FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 To use this method, the user runs a forecast as follows
 ```
-# (optional) maximum permitted length for temporary ZLB regimes
+# (optional) maximum permitted length for temporary ZLB regimes in the forecast
 m <= Setting(:max_temporary_altpol_length, max_zlb_length)

 # (optional) minimum permitted length for temporary ZLB regimes and the
 # ZLB regimes are assumed to start in the first period of the forecast
-# or the first period after the conditional horizon if a conditional forecast is run.
 m <= Setting(:min_temporary_altpol_length, min_zlb_length)

+# (optional) length of the contiguous ZLB prior to the first period of the
+# forecast, ending in the regime prior to the start of the forecast
+m <= Setting(:historical_temporary_altpolicy_lengh, hist_zlb_length)

 forecast_one(m, input_type, cond_type, output_vars; rerun_smoother = true,
              zlb_method = :temporary_altpolicy,